jad-nasser/free-library/README.md

 **Note**: Most client side components represented in this documentation by the parent folder that includes them not by their .js file name.

-- **models.sql**: contains queries that needed to be executed only one time in the sql server database to create Publishers and Books database models.
 - **routers**: contains routers that are responsible for the CRUD operations in the database models.
   - **books.js**
   - **publishers.js**